Choosing the best Manuka honey is actually not so easy. Every person’s taste differs and matters.

 What is the best manuka honey?

-Choosing the best manuka honey brand depends on how you wanted the taste to be.
+Choosing the best manuka honey brand depends on how you want the taste to be.
 It is also dependent on what specific purpose you want or what health benefits you want from it.
-Therefore we have decided to gather a list of our favorites for you.
+Therefore, we have decided to gather a list of our favorites for you.

 Manuka Honey with High UMF and MGO

-The higher UMF and MGO in these honey products like this Comvita Raw Manuka Honey portray the purity of its content.
+The higher UMF and MGO in these honey products, like the one above, portray the purity of their content.
 Sourced and manufactured in New Zealand, it has a UMF 15+ rating which assures us of authenticity.
 The company producing this product is a member of UMFHA, which proves that we are buying authentic (and not fake!) manuka honey.

 Most raw honeys are considered a natural superfood.
-But this one is one of the best because it is GMO-free without any additives.
+But the one below is one of the best because it is GMO-free without any additives.

 New Zealand Honey Co.
 Raw Manuka Honey UMF 15+ | MGO 514+, UMF Certified / 17.6oz